The Sahara Club was located in the Sahara Hotel which was on the same street as the Showboat.

 Sadly, the building that held the stories of the songwriters, musicians, producers and arrangers is now lost to history.
 For the love of money, African Americans’ cultural heritage was erased from public memory.

 Gamble and Huff sold the historic building to Dranoff Properties which plans to build a luxury hotel and condos for the one percent.
 Three years after the demolition of “309,” there’s just a hole in the ground.
 The reason: Dranoff Properties is waiting for a corporate welfare check to the tune of $19 million before breaking ground on the “biggest, tallest and most expensive” project the company has ever done.

 In the poorest big city in the country, spending taxpayers’ money to further enrich the rich is the sound of Philadelphia.

-Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, and the rich and famous, including Diana Ross who had .
+Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, movers and shakers, and the rich and famous including Teddy Pendergrass, Lou Rawls and Diana Ross.

 From a 1999 news story reporting on the death of Lauretta Tucker Adams, the owner of the Fantasy Lounge:

 Among the most famous of her businesses was the Fantasy Lounge, a supper club at Broad and Spruce Streets in Philadelphia, where just about anyone could mingle with famous musicians, politicians and professional athletes.
 It was the spot where fabulous theater parties were tossed by performing casts, and Diana Ross boogied until the wee hours at a birthday party in her honor, according to a 1985 Daily News story lamenting the lounge’s closing to make room for expansion of the Philadelphia College of Art.